 From what I have read in my research, pulling film is rating your film at a lower ISO (overexposing it) than the box speed and then developing it for that same ISO.
 I have also seen people only change the ISO, but still develop for the box speed.
 From what I’ve read however, that’s not technically pulling film.
 Thats just overexposing the film for lighter pictures.

-If you compare the shot above of my dog to the shot of him I rated at box speed, shot in the same lighting, you can see the highlights on his fur are still a little blown, but the contrast is a lot softer.
-In fact, I added contrast to these pictures.
+If you compare the shot above of my dog to the shot of him I rated at box speed, shot in the same lighting, you can see the highlights on his fur are still a little blown, but it looks a lot softer.

 I developed this first roll in Kodak D-76 stock solution, my go-to, for 9min 30sec.
 I feel like the results are similar to Kodak TX.